 Your Legend or Key

-This page includes the symbols that you use for tracking in your bullet journal.
+Your key includes the symbols that you use for tracking in your bullet journal.

 The idea is that you jot down ideas and to-do’s into your journal like a list – and then you have a key for your actions on the list items.